 Requires regular cleaning

 Espresso aficionados will tell you that the brew is best when the beans are ground fresh, and the Barista Express makes that easy with an integrated conical burr grinder.
 We tested the product ourselves and found its many customizable settings to be convenient, especially concerning the grinder; our reviewer was "able to adjust the grind size, grind amount, and tamp to get the perfect espresso shot."
 While there might be a learning curve involved, it's worth it in the end, as the Barista Express is one of the best at-home espresso machines on the market.

 The water tank includes a carbon filter to remove impurities from the water before brewing, and it holds 2 liters of water, so you’ll have enough to make espresso for a crowd before you need a refill.
 When you’re not making espresso, you can use the grinder on its own for your French press or cold brew coffee.

 This 15-bar pressure machine has two presents for standard shot sizes, but you can override those for custom amounts, if you prefer.
-The steam wand finishes your beverage, with perfectly steamed milk for all your favorite coffeehouse drinks.
+The steam wand finishes your beverage with exquisitely steamed milk for all your favorite coffeehouse drinks.
 Our reviewer wrote that the steam wand conveniently moves in all directions, allowing you to angle the wand off to the side to move your milk jug up and down and properly steam the milk.

 "After we figured out our settings, each drink we made was effortlessly delicious and comparable to something made at our local coffee shop." — Cheyenne Elwell, Product Tester